 Sometimes, the best family for a child does not live in the same State as the child.
 The Interstate Compact on the Placement of Children (ICPC), established in 1960, establishes procedures for ensuring the safety and stability of placements of children across State lines.
-However, the 1960 ICPC has not kept pace with major changes in child welfare practice and technology, and placement across State lines can still present difficulties and delays.
+Still, placement across State lines can still present difficulties and delays.
 The resources below discuss strategies for interjurisdictional placement, including ways to overcome barriers to finding the best families for children, wherever they live.
 Resources also include State and local examples.

 Adoption Assistance by State